cncf/k8s-conformance/v1.8/stackpointio/README.md

 ```

 ## Clean up

-Delete the cluster and the cloud-provider resources using the stackpoint.io UI.
+From the list view, press the more actions button on the cluster and select "Delete".